Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification

-LLMs have recently been used for RTL generation and debugging~\cite{blocklove:chipchat:2023, allam:rtlrepo:2024, delorenzo:creativeval:2024, liu:rtlcoder:2024, liu:verilogeval:2023, lu:rtllm:2024a, thakur:autochip:2024, thakur:verigen:2024, wang:chatcpu:2024, zhang:mgverilog:2024, fu2025gpt4aigchipnextgenerationaiaccelerator}.
+\textbf{LLMs for Hardware Design and Verification:} LLMs have recently been used for RTL generation and debugging~\cite{blocklove:chipchat:2023, allam:rtlrepo:2024, delorenzo:creativeval:2024, liu:rtlcoder:2024, liu:verilogeval:2023, lu:rtllm:2024a, thakur:autochip:2024, thakur:verigen:2024, wang:chatcpu:2024, zhang:mgverilog:2024, fu2025gpt4aigchipnextgenerationaiaccelerator}.
 They have also been applied to hardware verification tasks, including assertion synthesis, testbench construction, UVM environment synthesis, and coverage-guided stimulus generation.
 UVLLM~\cite{hu2024uvllmautomateduniversalrtl} identifies syntactic and functional RTL errors using an agentic pipeline, while ChiRAAG~\cite{mali:chiraag:2024a} generates assertions via interactive prompting.
-AssertLLM~\cite{fang:assertllm:2024a} uses ChatGPT and retrieval-augmented generation to produce SystemVerilog assertions from design specifications.
-AutoBench~\cite{qiu:autobench:2024a} generates hybrid testbenches using a pipeline and an HDLBits-derived dataset.
-LLM4DV~\cite{zhang:llm4dv:2023} generates test stimulus from functional coverpoints across three designs, and Verilog Reader~\cite{ma:verilogreader:2024a} focuses on code-coverage-driven testcase generation.
+AssertLLM~\cite{fang:assertllm:2024a} uses ChatGPT and retrieval-augmented generation to produce SystemVerilog assertions from specifications.
+AutoBench~\cite{qiu:autobench:2024a} generates hybrid testbenches using an HDLBits-derived dataset.
+LLM4DV~\cite{zhang:llm4dv:2023} generates stimulus from coverpoints across three designs.
+Verilog Reader~\cite{ma:verilogreader:2024a} focuses on code-coverage-driven testcase generation.
 Hassan et al.~\cite{hassan:promptverifyrepeat:2025} propose an iterative verification framework where LLMs play a semantic role.
 Finally, Ye et al.~\cite{ye2025conceptpracticeautomatedllmaided} propose an agentic UVM-based framework with a nine-design benchmark suite.

-While these efforts demonstrate feasibility, prior work leaves three gaps: (1) lack of analysis of inference-time token allocation during agentic verification—despite prior research~\cite{snell2024scaling, wu2025inference} showing that token allocation significantly affects task performance; (2) failure to distinguish whether residual coverage holes arise from structural methodology limits or LLM reasoning failures when 100\% coverage is not achieved; and (3) absence of evaluation on large designs representative of industrial-scale unit-level verification.
+While these efforts demonstrate feasibility, prior work leaves two gaps which CovAgent aims to fill: (1) failure to distinguish whether residual coverage holes arise from structural methodology limits or LLM reasoning failures when 100\% coverage is not achieved; and (2) lack of analysis of inference-time token allocation during agentic verification despite prior research~\cite{snell2024scaling, wu2025inference} showing that token allocation significantly affects task performance.